 Promote visions and values for society based on fairness, justice, and democracy.

-SOURCE: Julie Quiroz-Martinez, From the Roots: Building the Power of Communities of Color to Challenge Structural Racism (Akonadi Foundation, 2010), citing the Movement Strategy Center, which offers these further definitions.
+SOURCE: Julie Quiroz-Martinez, From the Roots: Building the Power of Communities of Color to Challenge Structural Racism (Akonadi Foundation, 2010).

 The systematic subjugation of one social group by a more powerful social group for the social, economic, and political benefit of the more powerful social group.
 Rita Hardiman and Bailey Jackson state that oppression exists when the following 4 conditions are found:

 the oppressor group has the power to define reality for themselves and others,

 the target groups take in and internalize the negative messages about them and end up cooperating with the oppressors (thinking and acting like them),

 genocide, harassment, and discrimination are systematic and institutionalized, so that individuals are not necessary to keep it going, and

 members of both the oppressor and target groups are socialized to play their roles as normal and correct.

 Racial inequity is when two or more racial groups are not standing on approximately equal footing, such as the percentages of each ethnic group in terms of dropout rates, single family home ownership, access to healthcare, etc.

 SOURCE: Ibram X. Kendi, How To Be An Antiracist, Random House, 2019.